 Digitization brings to the fore a plethora of benefits, from OCR to scanners to audio and video digitalization, it allows systematic organization of data.
 Some of the key benefits, however are discussed below:

 Digitization gives multiple users the prerogative to access the same information.
-For example, one image can be access and shared by numerous people.
+For example, one image can be accessed and shared by numerous people.

 With the advent of mobile technology, IoT, et al, digitization have empowered users to access data anytime, anywhere.
 This comes in handy, especially for businesses that are operating on global basis and need to access critical information.